gdkrmr/mcp-git-course/src/mcp_git_course/resources/lessons/02_new_repository/03_create-remote-repo.md

    ```
    Replace `your-username` and `my-project` with your actual username and repository name.

-## Step 3: Push Your Local Repository to the Remote
+## 3: Push Your Local Repository to the Remote

 1. Push your local commits to the remote repository:
    ```bash